The Little Rock Branch

 Governance

-The Little Rock Branch’s board of directors provides one of the most direct ways for Branch staff to gauge the economic conditions of the area.
-Representing all parts of the Little Rock Zone, the seven members of the board play a major role in helping the St. Louis Fed monitor the economic pulse of the area.
+Little Rock Branch Board of Directors: The board provides one of the most direct ways for our team to gauge economic conditions in the region.
+Representing all parts of the Little Rock Zone, the seven board members play a major role in helping the St. Louis Fed monitor the area’s economic pulse.

 Advisory Councils and Boards

-The St. Louis Fed’s Industry Councils are also a significant part of the conversation.
-The four councils—Health Care, Real Estate, Transportation and Agribusiness, the last of which is headed by the Little Rock regional executive—consist of industry leaders around the District who gather semiannually to discuss business conditions.
+Industry Councils: The St. Louis Fed’s Industry Councils are a significant part of the conversation.
+The four councils—health care, real estate, transportation and agribusiness, the last of which is headed by the Little Rock regional executive—consist of industry leaders who gather semiannually to discuss business conditions.

-Executives from organizations throughout the Federal Reserve's Eighth District serve on the Bank’s Community Development Advisory Council.
-The executives represent nonprofit organizations, financial institutions, universities, government and foundations.
+Community Development Advisory Council: Leaders from organizations throughout the Eighth Federal Reserve District serve on this council.
+They represent nonprofit organizations, financial institutions, universities, government and foundations.

-Members of the Educator Advisory Boards strengthen the Branch’s connections to schools and universities, and provide feedback about materials and opportunities for teachers.
+Branch Educator Advisory Boards: These educators strengthen the branch’s connections to schools and universities.
+They provide feedback about St. Louis Fed materials and opportunities for teachers.

-The Little Rock Branch hosts and sponsors community development events and facilitates partnerships with local and regional nonprofits to ensure fair and equal access to credit for low-income populations.
+Community development: The Little Rock Branch hosts community development events and facilitates partnerships with local/regional nonprofits to ensure fair and equal access to credit for low-income populations.

 Back to Top